Underground Service Conductors: NEC Article 230, Part IV

 Conductor Types and Insulation (Type USE)

 The most common type of cable used for underground services is Type USE (Underground Service Entrance).
-Type USE conductors are specifically designed for direct burial or installation in raceways in wet locations.
-Type USE-2, for example, is rated for 90°C in both wet and dry locations and is a popular choice for its durability and moisture resistance.
-It’s critical to use conductors listed for this purpose; for example, SER and SEU cables are generally for above-ground use and are not permitted in underground applications.
+Type USE conductors are specifically identified in the NEC for direct burial or installation in raceways in wet locations.
+Products sold as USE are intended for that purpose; always confirm the manufacturer’s listing and the cable’s markings for temperature rating and permitted uses.
+SER and SEU are typically service-entrance constructions used above grade and should not be assumed suitable for direct burial unless the product listing explicitly permits it.
 For a broader look at different cable types, see this electrical cable types guide.

 Raceway Installation vs. Direct Burial Methods